webdataset/webdataset/docs/pydoc.md

      |  Methods defined here:
      |
      |  __init__(self, fname, stream, verbose=False)
-     |      Initialize self.
-See help(type(self)) for accurate signature.
+     |      Create a shard cache.
      |
+     |      :param fname: file name for the cache file
+     |      :param stream: stream to be cached
+     |      :param verbose: verbose output on progress
+     |
      |  close(self, complete=False)
-     |      Flush and close the IO object.
+     |      Close both the cache file and the original stream.
      |
-     |      This method has no effect if the file is already closed.
+     |      :param complete: indicate whether the stream was fully read (if not, the cache file is discarded)
      |
      |  read(self, n)
+     |      Read n bytes from the stream and write them to the cache file.
      |
+     |      :param n: number of bytes
+     |
      |  readinto(self, b)
+     |      Read data into a buffer.
+     |
+     |      :param b: buffer
      |
      |  ----------------------------------------------------------------------
      |  Data and other attributes defined here: